SciML/ModelingToolkit.jl/README.md

 - `name`: the name of the `Variable`.
 Note that this is not necessarily the same as the name of the Julia variable.
 But this symbol itself is considered the core identifier of the `Variable` in the sense of equality.
-- `subtype`: the main denotation of context.
-Variables within systems are grouped according to their `subtype`.
+- `known`: the main denotation of context, storing whether or not the value of the variable is known.
 - `dependents`: the vector of variables on which the current variable is dependent.
 For example, `u(t,x)` has dependents `[t,x]`.
 Derivatives thus require this information in order to simplify down.